Philippe Troussier: Vietnam and decline

 Later in 2018, he became a strategic adviser and then officially a technical director of PVF, a Vietnamese football academy.
 In 2019, referred by PVF, Troussier became the head coach of Vietnam U19 National Team.

 On February 16, 2023, the Vietnam Football Federation (VFF) officially announced it had appointed Troussier head coach of the Vietnam national football team.
 Troussier officially took office in February 2023, succeeding Park Hang-seo to lead the U22, U23, Olympic and Vietnam national teams.
 His contract is expected to officially begin in early March 2023 and will run until the end of July 2026, for a total of 3 years and 5 months.
-At the 32nd Southeast Asian Games, the Vietnam U-22 team lost to Indonesia U-22 in the semifinals, 3-2, and won the bronze medal after beating Myanmar U-22 3-1.
+At the 32nd Southeast Asian Games, the Vietnam U-22 team lost to Indonesia U-22 in the semifinals, 3-2, and won the bronze medal after beating Myanmar U-22, 3-1.

 He then led Vietnam to the biggest failure in its modern history, becoming the first fail to advance past the group stage of the 2023 AFC Asian Cup after two consecutive opening losses against Japan and Indonesia (the latter had not defeated Vietnam since 2016) and for the first time, Vietnam didn't advance past the group stage of an Asian Cup after doing in 2007 and 2019.
 Vietnam also lost in the last match against Iraq.
 Following the shock elimination, calls to fire Troussier increased.
-But the VFF confirmed that it would not fire him but instead could reconsider his contract if Vietnam perform poorly in the remaining fixtures of the 2026 World Cup qualification.
+Despite mounting public pressure, the VFF affirms its support for him and will only reconsider his contract if Vietnam continues to perform poorly in the remaining fixtures of the 2026 World Cup qualification.

-After Vietnam lost again to Indonesia in the first leg at the 2026 FIFA World Cup qualification, Troussier face rising criticism.
+Vietnam lost to Indonesia in the first leg of the 2026 FIFA World Cup qualification, with the score 1-0.
+Following this loss, Troussier continued to face heavy criticism.
 The loss was blamed on Troussier's lack of focus on professional areas and confrontational attitude with Vietnamese media.
-On March 26, 2024, Vietnam at home lost 3-0, to Indonesia in their second leg.
+On March 26, 2024, Vietnam at home lost 0–3 to Indonesia in their second leg.
 During the match, Vietnamese fans carried posters urging Troussier's ouster.
+This loss was the breaking point in his relationship with the Vietnamese supporters, as it was the first time in 20 years that Indonesia had defeated Vietnam on home soil.
 His contract was eventually terminated by the VFF shortly after the match.